eaclumpkens/robot-routing/README.md

 ## Testing

-Send POST request using API Platform such as Postman, ensuring the request body is valid JSON.
+Send POST request to endpoint ```http://localhost:8888/.netlify/functions/handleRouting``` using API Platform such as Postman, ensuring the request body is valid JSON.

 **Example POST Request Payload**
 ```